Psychological complexes are distorted sensory and thought patterns that lead to unnatural behavior and are typically deep-rooted in a person’s psyche.

 A deep affection for the parent of the opposite sex.

 This derives from Greek mythology and is also one of Sigmund Freud’s most controversial ideas.
-Greek hero Oedipus falls in love with his mother and has to kill his father in order to completely possess her.
+The Oedipus myth tells the tale of Oedipus, a man who unwittingly fulfills a prophecy that he would kill his father and marry his mother.
 In the Electra Complex, the daughter briefly desires her father but then blames the mother.

 2. Madonna/Whore Complex